mgechev/blog.mgechev.com/_drafts/angular2-hot-loader-hot-loading-tooling.md

   }
 }
 ```
 Well, when new version of any component is delivered to the application your state will be lost.
 React-hot-loader solves this issue by patching the component without re-instantiating them, however, I wasn't able to find a clean way to do this in Angular so far.
 Does this mean that react is better in sense of hot loading?
 I wouldn't say so.
 I might have not considered all the different options for patching the components (I'm not completely familiar with Angular 2's code base) and still..since react's components are only being patched, no change in the constructor of the component will be applied to the patched component in the front-end.
-This means that the state of given component can be initialized only ONCE when the component is loaded for first time.
+This means that the state of given an instance of given component can be initialized only ONCE when the instance is rendered for first time.
 Both of these Angular 2 and React related issues could be handled by using pure components and externalizing your state, which generally is considered as good practice.

 ## Current limitations